streamnsight/opengl-gpgpu/README.md

 The point of this repository is to show how to setup WebGL to run calculations on the GPU.

-## Time2
+## Times2

-This example will show results in the console only
+This example will show results in the console only, so don't expect anything on the page.

 It is very similar to what needs to be configured to render a 3D model, except it uses textures to store input data, which is mapped 1-to-1 to the viewport by rendering a square (2 triangles) over the full viewport range.

 The full texture covers the whole square, so that when rendered on a viewport that is exactly the size of the input data, each pixel corresponds to a cell in the input data, and can be easily processed by the fragment shader.
 Output is rendered in a framebuffer in a canvas not attached to the DOM, so it is not visible.

 The data is read out by reading pixels from the texture.

+The code runs multiple times and shows timing, compared to CPU.
+Try changing the math operation to exp() or log() and see how the GPU, if not better for basic operations like 2x, becomes much more efficient on harder computation.

+## Waving flag

+There are 2 versions of this example, one that shows the GPU compute with iterations, outputs the data in a buffer (like times2) and renders with `canvas`, and the second one uses the GPU to render the dots, using a second shader program.

 ## Mandelbrot set.

+Everybody has seen the famous Mandelbrot set: it is a purely computed graphic, meaning each pixel color is determined by looking at the divergence of a complex-number equation.

+Since GPU is designed for rendering, this example computes each pixel's color value and renders it as output directly.

+## Mandelbulb set

+Mandelbulb is a 3D version of the Mandelbrot set.
+Now instead of complex numbers (2 dimensions) we're adding a dimension, as well as more variants of the bulb.

+Check out the shader code for comments on what to play with.